 Step 2.
 Observe

-As the witnessing self I can become what I call the detached detective who gathers information to understand what’s going on.
+As the witnessing self I can become what I call the detached detective.
+The one who gathers information to understand what’s going on.

 As a detective, there’s no judgement just openness and curiosity as I note what is happening.
 The evidence I gather provides clues to why I am feeling distressed.